 In 1996, Chee Peck Kiat took over as President and he stepped down as President in 2001.
 He was succeeded by Ang Choo Hong who served for 8 years till 2009.
 When Ang stepped down in 2009, Chee Peck Kiat was reelected as President.

 Chee Peck Kiat is currently the President of BMSM.
-He fell ill in late 2011 and Sis Loh Pai Ling was elected to act on his behalf.
+He fell ill in late 2011 and Sis Loh Pai Ling was elected as President until to date.

 Ladies Section (BMSM LS)

 An inaugural meeting to form a ladies section of the BMS was held on Sunday, 22nd October 1972 at the preaching hall (now Sri Dhamma Hall) of the Buddhist Temple.
 The office bearers for 1972-73 were as follows:

 Vice Chairpersons : Mrs. Choy Choong Yeen, Mrs. Michael Chua, Mrs. Leela James, Mrs. P.G.D.

 Henry Secretary : Mrs. Jenny Vong

 (see VOB December 1972 for details and photo)